magnusvadoy/dotfiles/README.md

 # Dotfiles

+Dotfiles for neovim, tmux and git.
 Run install.sh to setup folders and symlink files.

 ## Requirements

 The following tools needs to be installed:

+- git
 - zsh
 - nvim
 - tmux
 - fzf
-- jq